adr/adr.github.io/index.md

 > accepting `<downside d/undesired consequences>`,
 > because `<additional rationale>`.

-You can find more explanations and examples on Medium [Y-Statements - A Light Template for Architectural Decision Capturing](https://medium.com/@docsoc/y-statements-10eb07b5a177).
+You can find more explanations and examples on Medium: [Y-Statements - A Light Template for Architectural Decision Capturing](https://medium.com/@docsoc/y-statements-10eb07b5a177).

 ## Decision Capturing Tools